jm-shi/CodePath-Projects/README.md

 ## Credits
 Codepath for project assignment <br />
-Signal error icon created by Roselin Christina.S from the Noun Project <br />
+Roselin Christina.S from the Noun Project for signal error icon <br />
+Romualdas Jurgaitis from the Noun Project for camera and popcorn icon <br />
-Reachability implemented by Ashley Mills
+Ashley Mills for Reachability implementation

 ## License